Katrinasms/katrina.sh_mainsite/en/about.md

 <br />
 <br />

-With the help from universe, I met an amazing experienced software engineer who shared me lots of trick in programming, which suggested me many **different programming solutions, tech stack or better way and attitude in working with programming**.
+With the magic of digital nomading, I met an amazing [<span style="color: #746D69;  font-weight: bold">experienced software engineer</span>](https://www.aye.sh) who shared me lots of trick in programming, which suggested me many **different programming solutions, tech stack or better way and attitude in working with programming**.
 <br />
 <br />